danbev/learning-nodejs/README.md

 callback queue.
 The event loop in Node is provided by libuv, whereas in chrome this is provided by the browser (chromium I believe)
+TODO: Is the microtask queue considered part of V8 or part of node?

 ### Starting Node
 To start and stop at first line in a js program use: